mccozycoff/RLC_solver/README.md

 ### Compilation details

-Project succesfuly builds with MSVC compiler (v142, should work with older versions too)
+Project configuration can be opened in Microsoft Visual studio.
+Sources build succesfuly with MSVC compiler (v142, should work with older versions too)